Table of Contents Show

 6. Other Major Attractions

-There are so many places to visit; you’d always find something to do!
+There are so many places to visit; you’ll always find something to do!
 The tourist attractions at Fort Lauderdale will fill all your heart’s desires.

 6.1 Flamingo Gardens